LucieFu/uselimemortar/_articles/learn-about-lime.md

 * Hydraulic lime can cure under humid environmental conditions - this is what we called the hydraulicity.
 * Hydraulic lime gains strength over time which usually decreases its permeability.
 As a result, some hydraulic lime can become stronger than masonry with weak materials such as bricks.

-### Additives
-* Additives, such as ceramic dust or fly ash, can be added to air lime to give a hydraulic set.
-Most of them  are called pozzolan.
-* There are organic and inorganic pozzolan as well as natural and artificial ones.

 {% include graph-image.html
   url="graph-hydraulicity-permeability.png"
   description="This graph shows that the more hydraulic a binder is the less permeable it is."
 %}

+### Additives
+* Additives, such as ceramic dust or fly ash, can be added to air lime to give a hydraulic set.
+Most of them  are called pozzolan.
+* There are organic and inorganic pozzolan and additives as well as natural and artificial ones.

 ## Forms of lime

 {% include image-row.html images=page.forms-of-lime %}

-There are four main forms of lime easily available to purchase:
-* non-hydraulic lime putty
+* non-hydraulic lime putty.
-* non-hydraulic quicklime (calcium oxide (CaO)): mixing quicklime with water will generate heat and make a hot-mixed mortar
+* non-hydraulic quicklime (calcium oxide (CaO)): mixing quicklime with water (a process called slaking) will generate heat and make a hot-mixed mortar.
+Quicklime usually comes in kibbles or in powder.
-* non-hydraulic lime + pozzolan to give some hydraulicity to the lime
-* natural hydraulic lime (NHL) comes as a hydrated lime to different levels of hydraulicity: 2, 3.5 and 5
+* natural hydraulic lime (NHL) comes as a hydrated lime to different levels of hydraulicity: 2, 3.5 and 5.
+Hydrated means that it has been slacked with only the amount of water to turn quicklime into a powder.
+* hydraulic lime (HL) is a binder consisting of lime and other materials such as cement and that has a high level of hydraulicity.

+## Why use lime?

+{% include image-row.html images=page.wrong-mortar row-caption="Examples of deterioration patterns of stones when cement is used" %}

+Hard and low-porous mortars such as cement mortar trap moisture inside the wall as they are less permeable than the surrounding stones.
+Evaporation happens then through the masonry (stones or bricks) instead of through mortar joints.
+When soluble salts are brought to the surface of the masonry it results in salt weathering and loss of substrate of the historical and valuable masonry units.

-Lime is not more expensive than alternatives and minimises the work to do on the masonry in the future as it contributes to its conservation.
+Lime is a traditional, sustainable, historically-authentic and breathable material that contributes to the long-term conservation of masonry.
+It is not more expensive than alternatives and minimises the work to do on the masonry in the future.